fusonic/dotnet-extensions/docs/UnitTests/README.md

 The `TestBase` is used for tying up the test base from the extensions and your test fixture.

 The setup of the `TestBase` and the `TestFixture` is quick and easy.
-In `RegisterCoreDependencies` you register those dependencies that you usually need for your tests (MediatR, Services, ASP.Net services and the like).
+In `RegisterCoreDependencies` you register those dependencies that you usually need for your tests (Mediator, Services, ASP.Net services and the like).
 It should not be overwritten in your specific tests, so consider to make it `sealed`.
 For your test specific fixtures use `RegisterDependencies` instead.

 ```cs
 public class TestFixture : SimpleInjectorTestFixture